zmar636/CFG-Challenge/README.md

 * Use Swagger to document API's
 * Use Spring Boot Actuator for health and metrics of the application.

-Also the use of Agile Methodology is important to improve effectiveness of the developers.
+Also the use of Agile Methodology is important to improve effectiveness of the developers and to have a work flow where is easier to ship better software solutions.